etnt/system_monitor/CONSUMER_PRODUCER.md

 >[!NOTE]
 > If using `rebar3 shell`, which will automatically  recompile the application,
 > it can be necessary to operate on the `./src/system_monitor.app.src`
-> file instead to having your `system_monitor.app` file being overwritten.
+> file instead of having your `system_monitor.app` file being overwritten
+> when compiling.

 The setup of the environment variables and invoking the